-Lyme Disease has received a lot of media coverage this year.
+Lyme Disease has received a lot of media coverage recently.
 The subject is covered on M.E.
 Support in Lyme Disease / Borreliosis & M.E. in the United Kingdom.

 For additional help and support, please visit Lyme Disease Action (UK) or the American Lyme Disease Foundation.